ilyess-sellami/SurfaceScan/README.md

 ## Script Functions (Blueprint)

 The following table is the canonical blueprint of scripts to include.
-Each script should accept an `--output` or `-o` parameter to write JSON/CSV output and a --quiet flag for silent runs.

 | Category       | Script Name (Suggested)                      | Purpose                                                | OS / Language |
 |----------------|----------------------------------------------|--------------------------------------------------------|----------------|